carsondudley1/Mantis/README.md

 **Mantis** is a foundation model trained entirely on mechanistic outbreak simulations.
 It forecasts infectious disease trajectories **without needing any real-world training data**, and generalizes across diseases, regions, and outbreak settings.

+> A simulation-trained, zero-shot infectious disease forecasting model with mechanistic interpretability.

 ---

 ## 🚀 Try It Instantly